CLIP: The Collegiate Leadership Internship Program

 • After applicants submit their application, the CLIP team reviews applications and reaches out about next steps.
 Selected applicants will have a first-round interview.
 Internship matches are based on the candidate’s interests and skills and the needs of partner organizations.
 If a candidate is a potential match for an available internship, they will be connected to the site supervisor for a second-round interview unique to that placement.
 Once the site supervisor and candidate mutually confirm the match, the intern signs a participation contract and receives information about next steps to get ready for the best few months of their lives!

 • On Fridays, the CLIP cohort meets to dive into topics of professional development, leadership development, and Jewish identity exploration.
+Sessions vary from cohort to cohort.
 Past topics have included:

 • Personality and communication styles in the workplace

-• Mission, vision, values, and crafting a personal narrative
+• Giving an elevator pitch and crafting a personal narrative

 • Intersections of identity in the Jewish community